 Pharmacy, PharmD

 The pharmacy curriculum is divided into program blocks.
 Students matriculate into a cohort and take these blocks of courses together.
 The courses in each block are designed to offer a comprehensive pharmacy education that prepares the student for the subsequent block of courses.
 The only courses that students will not take as a group are the electives.
-During their final three academic terms, PharmD candidates complete six Advanced Pharmacy Practice Experiences (APPEs), for a total of 33 credit hours.
+During their final two academic semesters, PharmD candidates complete six Advanced Pharmacy Practice Experiences (APPEs), for a total of 33 credit hours.
 Course registration and course withdrawal policies can be found in the Student Handbook.
 Click here to view the entire PharmD Curriculum.

 Elective Courses

-All students are required to complete 6 credit hours of electives.
 There are two types of electives offered in the PharmD Program:

 1. Didactic – an elective on a clinical or non-clinical topic taught by pharmacy faculty or adjunct faculty member.
 This can also include an Out of College elective -such as a course taken in the Heller College of Business for dual credit as part of the PharmD/MBA program.